royhills/arp-scan/README.md

 # About

 `arp-scan` is a network scanning tool that uses the ARP protocol to discover and fingerprint IPv4 hosts on the local network.
-It is available for Linux, BSD (including macOS) and Solaris under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence.
+It is available for Linux, BSD, macOS and Solaris under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence.

+This is `README.md` for `arp-scan` version `1.10.1-git`.

 # Installation